pyOpenSci/python-package-guide/package-structure-code/python-package-structure.md

 - The source code for your package lives in a directory with your package's name in the root of your directory
-- Often the `tests/` directory also lives within that same `package-name` directory.
+- Often the `tests/` directory also lives within that same `package` directory.

 Below you can see the recommended structure of a scientific Python package using the flat layout.